diiq/atomatigit/README.md

 If you forget any of these, there are also context-sensitive right-click menus to act as friendly reminders.

-- `alt-shift-g` to open/focus/close atomatigit
+- `cmd-alt-g` to open/focus/close atomatigit
 - `escape` to close
 - `up` (or `i`) and `down` (or `k`) to navigate between items
+- `c` to commit
+- `cmd-alt-c` from a commit buffer to complete a commit
 - `shift-P` to push to origin
 - `b` to view branches
 - `s` to view the staging area